Bluescape/helm-chart/README.md

 ## Adding charts

-Simply add the chart source in the `helm-chart-sources` directory.
+Simply add the chart source directory to the `helm-chart-sources` directory.
 Commit and push the change to github.
 GH actions will build the repository and the package archive and make it available on github.io.

 ## Deleting charts

-Simply delete the chart source from the `helm-chart-sources` directory.
+Simply delete the chart source directory from the `helm-chart-sources` directory.
 Commit and push the change to github.
 GH actions will remove the chart from the repository.